Posted in

 That is one reason scenes from My Mister stay with people.
 A character does not make a speech about the mood in the room.
 He reads it, lowers himself into it, and moves accordingly.
 The power is in the restraint.
 The scene does not announce itself.
 It expects you to notice the tiny shift.

-In a movie theater, for instance, one person stands up and softly says, “Excuse me.”
+That is why nunchi is not some mysterious skill exclusive to Korea.
+It is closer to noticing what is happening quickly and adjusting your own behavior before the room becomes more uncomfortable.
+I can see this in small moments I stopped noticing long ago.
+In a movie theater, one person stands up and softly says, “Excuse me.”
 Then not only the person right next to them moves, but the people farther down the row start folding their legs too, almost in sequence, opening a path before they are directly asked.
 Nobody organizes it.
 Nobody explains it.
-People just notice what is happening and make space.
-For someone seeing this for the first time, that tiny chain reaction can be more revealing than any textbook explanation.
-That is nunchi in motion.
+People notice what is happening and make space.
+For someone seeing this for the first time, that tiny chain reaction can be more revealing than any long explanation.

 Is Nunchi Something You Are Born With or Learn?

-When you are new to it, you can become too self-conscious.
+That is why people who encounter the concept later in life often find it harder than I would expect.
+When you are new to it, you can become too self-conscious about it.
 Every silence starts to feel loaded.
 Every pause sounds like a warning.
-You begin checking yourself too much, and that can make you even more awkward.
-Nunchi is not really a puzzle you solve through perfect analysis.
+You begin checking yourself so carefully that the checking itself makes you more awkward.
+Nunchi is not a puzzle you solve through perfect analysis.
 It is a feel for rhythm that grows through repetition.
 In many cases, the goal is not to decode everything.
 It is simply to avoid pushing against the flow harder than necessary.

 Why Does “Watching Nunchi” Feel Different?